Blog

 Best for: Reaching mid-market buyers comparing solutions

 Capterra’s search-driven platform helps buyers find SaaS tools by category, pricing, and features.
-Make sure your listing is keyword-optimized and includes accurate pricing and screenshots.
+Optimise your listing with keyword-rich descriptions and accurate pricing.
+Screenshots and demo videos significantly improve conversion on your listing page.

 5. GetApp